gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 ## Meta Querying Objects in C++

 Who dream of writing `$Foo.members()`? yeah, me too.
 But this isn't about the future but what we can do now.
 Does C++ let you list the set of members or the set of other things?
-For listing members, unfortunately, no. We can do it today, but not without serious limitations.
+For listing members, unfortunately, no. Well I mean, we can do it today, but not without serious limitations.

-Using dark wizardry, some genious people managed to reflect members of class types to some extent.
-The library implementing this is [`magic_get`](https://github.com/apolukhin/magic_get).
+Using dark wizardry, some genious people managed to reflect members of class types to some extent using only C++14.
+The library implementing this is called [`magic_get`](https://github.com/apolukhin/magic_get).
 The limitation is that the reflected class must be an aggregate type.
-Sadly, many reflection use case for class member also need member names, such as serialization. magic_get cannot fetch member names, only the count of members in the reflected class and their types.
+Sadly, many of reflection use case for class member also need member names, such as serialization. magic_get cannot fetch member names, only the count of members in the reflected class and their types.

 The mechanism implementing this is too complicated for a single blog post.
-If you're intereted in the implementation details of magic_get, I suggest you to watch the cppcon 2016 talk [C++14 Reflections Without Macros, Markup nor External Tooling..](https://www.youtube.com/watch?v=abdeAew3gmQ).
+If you're interested in the implementation details of magic_get, I suggest you to watch the cppcon 2016 talk [C++14 Reflections Without Macros, Markup nor External Tooling..](https://www.youtube.com/watch?v=abdeAew3gmQ).

 ## Another Kind Of Reflection?